 - May be at risk of going on to get more severe kidney disease

 - Are at increased risk of getting heart disease or other illnesses affecting arteries.

 It is known that you can reduce both of these risks by careful monitoring and treatment.
 This page includes information about this and is particularly relevant to stages 2-4.

-The different diseases that can cause renal failure may also influence what are the best treatments for you.
+The different diseases that can cause kidney failure may also influence what are the best treatments for you.

 - remove toxic waste products

 - play a part in controlling your blood pressure

 - produce erythropoietin (epo for short) which stimulates red cell production from the bone marrow - you get anaemic without this

 - help to keep calcium and phosphate in balance for healthy bones

 - maintain the blood in a neutral (non-acid) state